RakhithJK/BishopFox-sliver-wiki/RPC-API.md

-This page documents the protocol used to communicate between the server and the implant (sliver), not that this protocol may go across various `transports` like HTTP, HTTPS, mTLS, or DNS.
+This page documents the protocol used to communicate between the server and the implant.

+__Note:__ This protocol may go across various `transports` like HTTP, HTTPS, mTLS, or DNS.
+It's up to each transport to decided how to encoder and transfer the protobuf messages.

 ### Envelope